Random Stability of Random Variables: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for useful comments which led to catching many misprints and greatly improving the manuscript.
 We thank our departmental colleague Tomasz Kozubowski for raising the question whether there exists a Sibuya-stable random variable, and another question whether there exist non-geometric and non-Sibuya commuting semigroups; and further useful discussion.
 We thank Thierry Huillet for pointing out recent articles on continuous-time branching processes with explicit distributions.
 We thanks Svetlozar Rachev for multiple useful comments on an earlier draft.
-We thank Lev Klebanov for useful discussion, and for providing his book \cite{KlebanovBook}.
+We thank Lev Klebanov for useful discussion, and for pointing our attention to his book \cite{KlebanovBook}.
+The authors have not received any funding and did not have any conflict of interest.